U.S. Route 219 in Maryland: Route description

 US 219 enters Maryland in the southwest corner of Garrett County just to the west of Backbone Mountain.
 The U.S. Highway heads northeast from the West Virginia state line as two-lane undivided Garrett Highway.
 After crossing the Youghiogheny River, US 219 meets US 50 (George Washington Highway) at an intersection with a two-way stop in the hamlet of Redhouse.
 The highway turns northwest to intersect Ben Dewitt Road, a shortcut between US 219 and US 50 at the state line to the west, then resumes its northeasterly course heading toward Gortner, where the highway crosses Cherry Creek and Ambrose Run.
 US 219 veers north and crosses the Little Youghiogheny River and CSX's Mountain Subdivision before entering the town of Oakland and meeting the west end of MD 135 (Maryland Highway).
-The U.S. Highway turns west onto Oak Street while Ninth Street (unsigned MD 219) continues north.
+The U.S. Highway turns west onto Oak Street while Ninth Street (MD 219) continues north.
 US 219 heads west through the Oakland Historic District.
 At the intersection with the eastern terminus of MD 39 (Oak Street) next to the Garrett County Courthouse, the highway turns north onto Third Street.
 US 219 parallels Cherry Glade Run north out of town.

 US 219 passes along the eastern edge of Mount Nebo Wildlife Management Area and crosses Hoop Pole Hill.
 North of Sand Flat Road, the highway passes Mayhew Inn Road, which leads west to Swallow Falls State Park.
 US 219 descends from Hoop Pole Ridge and reaches the southwestern shore of Deep Creek Lake in the hamlet of Thayerville.
 After passing Glendale Road, which heads east toward Deep Creek Lake State Park and other destinations on the east side of the lake, the highway turns northwest and parallels the west shore of the lake east of Roman Nose Hill.
 After passing Lakeshore Drive, US 219 crosses the lake on the Deep Creek Bridge.
 The highway becomes a partially controlled access highway on the hillside above the lake, while Deep Creek Drive follows the shore.
 US 219 continues north through the unincorporated village of McHenry.
 In McHenry, the highway intersects Mosser Road, which provides access to the Garrett County Fairgrounds, Garrett College, and Garrett County Airport, and Sang Run Road, which leads to Wisp Ski Resort.
 After meeting the northern end of Deep Creek Drive, the highway leaves Deep Creek Lake and curves northeast at its junction with MD 42 (Friendsville Road).
 US 219 continues northeast along Rocklick Creek and the South Branch of Bear Creek.
 After leaving the South Branch, the highway follows Main Street through the town of Accident.
 Within the town, the highway intersects Accident Friendsville Road and Accident Bittinger Road, which heads east toward the James Drane House.